Sonti974948/NEP-GPUMD-tutorial/README.md

 # NEP-GPUMD-tutorial
-## An example of training a NEP potential on Pt@zeolite database and running a GPUMD simulation
+An example of training a NEP potential on Pt@zeolite database and running a GPUMD simulation.
+For installation instructions, please watch the second half of this [video](https://youtu.be/UFqUJcnxXUQ?feature=shared)